-- 1. Students will be strong in basic of music - 2.
-At the end of the course the students would be in a position to understand the nuances of the Carnatic Music - 3.
-The Students would not only understand the fundamentals and basics of the music but would also become a performer. - 4.
-The Students will be able to sing the dance item songs.
+After the successful completion of the course, the students will be able to

+- 1. understand the nuances of the Carnatic Music - 2. understand the fundamentals and basics of the music but would also become a performer. - 3. sing the dance item songs.

 Unit Description Topics

 1 Music Basics Saralivarase,

 And voice culture Madhyastayivarase,

 Jantivarase

 (Bharatanatyam,

 Kuchipudi,

 Mohiniattam)

-Sarala, Vakra and Janti
+Sarala, Vakra and

-(Odissi and Kathak)
+Janti (Odissi and

+Kathak)

 2 Dance items music Music for the items learnt in

-Dance tems masie

 Practical 1 for Bharatanatyam,

 Kuchipudi, Mohiniattam, Odissi

 and Kathak

 3 Dance items music Music for the items learnt in

 Practical 2 for Bharatanatyam,

 Kuchipudi, Mohiniattam, Odissi

 and Kathak

 4 Dance items music Music for the items learnt in

 Practical 3 for Bharatanatyam,

 Kuchipudi, Mohiniattam, Odissi

 and Kathak